EbmeyerSt/GEnView/README.md

   --compressed          Compress number of displayed sequences, helpful with large number of identical sequences

 ```
- specifying `--compressed` will cluster all sequences at 95% nucleotide identity and remove duplicates.
-Only the centroids of the resulting clusters will be visualized.
+ specifying `--compressed` will cluster all sequences based on their annotaton profile and remove duplicates.
+Only the centroids of the resulting clusters will be visualized in that case.
+Helpful for large numbers of genomes.

  Note that the output file was tested on Google Chrome (Version 91.0.4472.164) and Firefox (Version 90.0) and may not function properly when opened in older versions other web browsers.